 Let’s say you’ve decided to sell private-label products as an FBA seller.
 Where do you get your inventory?
 The goal of this step is to answer that question.
 It’s time to research the potential manufacturers and decide on the best one for your business.

-We recommend creating a longlist of 10 or more suppliers and contacting each of them.
-Alibaba offers a messaging system for getting in touch with a manufacturer; just click the Contact Supplier button on the product page.
+We recommend creating a list of 10 or more suppliers and contacting each of them.
+Alibaba offers a messaging system for contacting a manufacturer; just click the Contact Supplier button on the product page.

 In assessing each one, you’ll be looking for several different characteristics.
 You’ll want to avoid any language barriers and find someone who will be easy to understand.
-Pay attention to how quickly a supplier responds to messages and they should be able to provide good answers to your questions, as well as ask good questions of their own regarding sizes, colors, and other specifications.
-It will also be preferable to find a supplier who has experience working with other Amazon sellers and is familiar with Amazon’s requirements.
-You’ll also need to know how flexible they’ll be if you need to make changes after an order has been placed.
+Pay attention to how quickly a supplier responds to messages.
+Also, they should provide satisfactory answers to your questions and ask thoughtful questions of their own regarding size, color, and other specifications.
+It will also be preferable to find an experienced supplier familiar with Amazon’s requirements and seller needs.
+You’ll also want to know how flexible they’ll be if you need to make changes after placing an order.

 Pricing is also a vital point since you’ll want to source a quality product that meets your budget.
 Once you have prices from each supplier, go to Viral Launch’s FBA calculator to ensure you can make a profit.
 To estimate your potential profit, you’ll need to know the cost of goods sold, the shipping costs to Amazon, and the selling price of your product on Amazon.

 After communicating with each supplier, narrow down your list to two or three and request product samples from each of them.
 Also, buy some competitor products from Amazon and compare them.
+It may seem unnecessary, but you’d be surprised at the details you may notice when judiciously reviewing a product.
 After reviewing everything, you can decide on which supplier to work with.

 For more in-depth information about finding a manufacturer, listen to this episode from Viral Launch’s podcast, Follow the Data.